nirjan-dev/rosetide/PRD.md

    - Ability to export all data to a JSON file.
    - Ability to import data from a previously exported file.
    - A clear "Delete All My Data" button.
+   - Ability to delete individual cycles from the history view.

 5. **PWA Functionality**
    - Service worker for instant loading.